crystalstorm466/CSE-1322L-Lab-Assignments/README.md

 Name: David Holland

-This is my github repository of all my lab projects for the Spring 2023 Semester at Kennesaw State University
+This is my GitHub repository of all my lab projects for the Spring 2023 Semester at Kennesaw State University

 [CCSE-1322 Lab Assignments](https://ccse.kennesaw.edu/fye/labs_and_assignments.php)